DisClone/DisClone/README.md

 Disclone is a Discord clone.
 The dev team built Disclone to learn React, Redux, and Web Sockets.
 All the while strengthening skills in SQL, Express, Node, CSS, and HTML5.

+Disclone allows users to engage in private chats with friends, or in group chats through personal chat channels.

 MAIN TECHNOLOGIES

 <ul>